 Although the subject site does not have heritage status, the building to the west is designated as Heritage.
 Considerations were made to minimize impact to the neighbouring heritage building as follows:

-- Existing site retaining walls on the west property line are to be preserved. - Additional space was added to the setback between ancillary structures on the subject parcel and the neighbouring site. - The west property line includes screening for aesthetics and privacy.
+- Existing site retaining walls on the west property line are to be preserved. - The west property line includes screening for aesthetics and privacy.